Advanced models optimization¶

 For each algorithm that you select in DSS, you can ask DSS to explore several values for each hyperparameter.
-For example, for a regression algorithm, you can try several values of the regularization.
-If you ask DSS to explore several values for several hyperparameters, all the combination of values will be assessed in a “grid search”.
+For example, for a regression algorithm, you can try several values of the regularization parameter.
+If you ask DSS to explore several values for hyperparameters, all the combination of values will be assessed in a “hyperparameter optimization” phase.

-DSS will automatically try each combination and only keep the best one.
+DSS will automatically train model for each combination of hyperparameters and only keep the best one.
 “Best” means that it maximizes the metric chosen in the Metric section.
 To do so, DSS resplits the train set and extracts a “cross-validation” set.
 It then repeatedly trains on train set minus cross-validation set, and then verifies how the model performed on the cross-validation set.

 Hyperparameter optimization is always performed before the Train / Test is applied.
 During this optimization of hyperparameters, DSS never uses the test set, which must remain “pristine” for final evaluation of the model quality.